kavyamali/qemuontermux-debian/README.md

 # Preinstalled Debian 13 on Termux QEMU
 A Debain 13 netinstall build preinstalled with termux OVMF TianoCore EFI firmware.
 The build has full ```systemd``` integration and comes preinstalled with SSH and Basic System Utilities.
+Can be used to run lightweight docker images, and some networking.
+GUI is almost unusable, or is extremely slow when works.
+Works better for devices with exposed KVM or Google Pixel phones with pKVM.
+CLI works perfectly.

 # Installation Steps (Android 10+)